 Mental vomit or stream of consciousness writing (or freewriting) is when you write whatever comes to your mind.
 It is really easy to do.
 You always have some thoughts in your head.
 Write it down.
 Then you have another thought.
 Write it down.
 Continue until you have 500 words.
 The speed of writing mental vomit depends on your typing speed.

 Free-flow writing is the fastest writing you can do.

 The most radical form of mental vomit is counting numbers in writing.
 One two three four five six seven eight nine ten eleven twelve… At some point, your brain will say enough of this and starts to come up with something better to write.

-When you complete a 10 plus hour work day, then it’s pretty hard to take another 30 to 60 minutes to complete your daily writing exercise.
+After a 10+ hour workday, then it’s pretty hard to take another 30 to 60 minutes to complete your daily writing exercise.
 In these cases, it’s convenient to write what comes to mind at the moment.
-The speed of free flow writing ensures that the writing exercise won’t take up too much of your time.
+The speed of free-flow writing ensures that the writing exercise won’t take up too much of your time.

 Is there any value in mental vomit?
 The most important result is building your willpower and not breaking your challenge.
 If you don’t miss a day, then your brain learns that you need to do it and you will do it every single day.

-Another reason to write random thoughts it that at some point you will settle on a certain theme.
-Usually, somewhere around 100 and 150 words, you get to the point where your writing starts to make sense and may even be worth publishing.
+Another reason to write random thoughts is that at some point you will settle on a certain theme.
+Usually, it takes 100 and 150 words.
+You get to the point where your writing makes sense and may even be worth publishing.
 You will end up with about two-thirds of your material being usable.

-Over the time you notice that you have fewer mental vomit days.
-You will have no problem of opening your text editor and writing 500 to 1000 words of meaningful text in an hour.
-Sure, this material needs editing later, and you are left with about 70% of the original.
+Over time, you notice that you have fewer mental vomit days.
+You will have no problem opening your text editor and writing 500 to 1000 words of meaningful text in an hour.
+Sure, this material needs editing later, but it leaves you with about 70% of usable content.

 But your daily mental exercise will make you stronger.